-Follow the ugly-poppers down the path, but allow me to forewarn you—
+Follow the ugly-poppers down the path, but allow me to forewarn you— there are vicious surprises lurking in the dark. |

 That clichéd phrase, “never judge a book by its cover” comes to mind quickly at first glance of Lady Bones' debut full-length album ‘Dying’ (Midnight Werewolf Records).
 The spooky album cover, the collection of songs with titles like “Nest”, “Wet”, “Dead Dogs”, and “Amen Dead Friend” all create a bleak and abrasive aesthetic character.